 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that discharge into the Los Angeles River or its tributaries, and that identify on-site sources of cadmium, copper, lead, and/or zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable NALs for the identified metals.
+Responsible Dischargers that discharge into the Los Angeles River or its tributaries, and that identify on-site sources of cadmium, copper, lead, and/or zinc through the required pollutant source assessment, shall compare all non-visible sampling and analytical results to the applicable numeric action levels for the identified metals.

 Responsible Dischargers shall install, operate, and maintain site-specific BMPs to address identified on-site sources of cadmium, copper, lead, and/or zinc.

-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the sources of metals are expected to meet the NALs.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to the sources of metals are expected to meet the numeric action levels.

 The final compliance deadline for the Los Angeles River Metals TMDL was January 11, 2016.
-Since this compliance deadline has passed, the NALs are applicable upon the effective date of this General Permit.
+Since this compliance deadline has passed, the numeric action levels are applicable upon the effective date of this General Permit.

 ix.
 Los Cerritos Channel Metals TMDL